 Kale with Greek EVOO, Oranges & Garlic, Mani Style

-My local farmer's market in Athens just started carrying kale in the horta or greens section, and I couldn't think of a better way to cook it than this, inspired by a very traditional greens recipe from the Mani, where spinach and other sweet greens are cooked with garlic, oranges and olive oil.
-To find great Greek extra virgin olive oil for this dish, click here.
+My local farmer's market in Athens just started carrying kale and I couldn't think of a better way to cook it than this, inspired by a very traditional greens recipe from the Mani, where spinach and other sweet greens are cooked with garlic, oranges and olive oil.
+To find some of the artisinal Greek products you'll need to make this, visit my online shop here, where you'll discover a host of lovingly curated Greek ingredients.

 - Salt and pepper to taste